caseyg/awesome/TOPICS.md

 *   [fastrepl/hyprnote](https://github.com/fastrepl/hyprnote) - Privacy-first AI Notepad for back-to-back meetings

-*   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Framework-agnostic agent communication.
-Unified by design.

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub, Discord and more.
+*   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents